 - Medical support staff, including administrative assistants and record clerks

-Health insurance fraud is a crime under not only Nevada law but also federal law.
-Depending on the case, defendants may face fraud charges in both state court and federal court.
+Health insurance fraud is a crime under both Nevada law and federal law.
+Depending on the circumstances, you may face fraud charges in both state and federal courts.

 The federal crime of health care fraud often involves federal health insurers such as Medicare.3